-Hungary has a unique culture and history.
-The population is largely homogenous and mostly made up of native Hungarians.
-Of the minority groups, Roma and Germans are the largest.
 Christianity is the predominant religion, but Hungary also has a significant Jewish population – Budapest is home to Europe’s largest synagogue.
 Hungarians are generally friendly people who enjoy socialising and sharing their country and culture with visitors.

 Meeting and greeting in Hungary

 Handshakes are a common way of greeting in Hungary.
 Eye contact is important and should be maintained during handshakes; avoiding eye contact may be interpreted as being evasive or having something to hide.
-When greeting a woman, male expats should wait for her to initiate the handshake.
-Meanwhile, close friends may greet one another with a kiss on each cheek.

 Language barrier in Hungary

 Hungarian, or Magyar, is the official language in Hungary.
 It is spoken throughout the country and is the language used on signs and notices.
-Although it may help to memorise a few key phrases, Hungarian is a notoriously difficult language to learn and expats will largely be forgiven for not being able to speak it.
+Although it may help to memorise a few key phrases, Hungarian is a notoriously difficult language to learn and expats will largely be forgiven for being unable to speak it.

 Relationships and communication in Hungary